lachrymator/RF-Score/README.md

 Validation
 ----------

 The original RF-Score is trained on the PDBbind 2007 refined set minus the core set (N = 1105), and tested on the PDBbind 2007 core set (N = 195).
-To reproduce the results presented in the original paper [DOI: 10.1093/bioinformatics/btq112], two csv files `pdbbind-2007-refined-core-yx36i.csv` and `pdbbind-2007-core-yx36i.csv` are provided and they contain the 36 RF-Score features only, without the 6 Vina terms.
+To reproduce the results presented in the original paper [DOI: 10.1093/bioinformatics/btq112], two csv files `pdbbind-2007-refined-core-yx36i.csv` and `pdbbind-2007-core-yx36i.csv` are provided and they contain the 36 RF-Score features only.

 	rf-train pdbbind-2007-refined-core-yx36i.csv pdbbind-2007-refined-core-x36.rf

-	Training 13 random forests of 500 trees with mtry from 1 to 13 and seed 89757 on 1105 samples using 4 threads
+	Training 36 random forests of 500 trees with mtry from 1 to 36 and seed 89757 on 1105 samples using 4 threads
 	mtry = 5 yields the minimum MSE
 	Mean of squared residuals: 2.298
 		        Var explained: 0.486